jase-perf/p4_bulk_project_creator/README.md

 **Group_Name**: The group name field is used to specify which group the user will be added to.

-The group names are also the names of the depots which will be created.

-The permissions will be updated so that users in each group can write to the depot of the same name.

-**Owner**: If this field is set to true, the user will be set as an owner of the group, which will allow them to add and remove users from the group.
-This can be set to false or left blank for other users.
+Be sure you add lines to your p4 protect table for these groups so that users can login to the server.

+**Password**: The password field is used for the user's initial password.
+If no password is specified, the default password will be used. (see below)

 ## Requirements
 - P4 CLI